skenzou/wolf3d/README.md

 $> ./wolf3d maps/good/map1
 $> ...
 ```
--maps are stored in the folder maps/good
+- maps are stored in the folder maps/good

 ## KEYBINDS
 - You can either move the camera with the mouse like an fps or you can move it with left and right arrow